zinrai/kvm-vm-register/README.md

 $ ./kvm-vm-register [options] -image /path/to/your/image.qcow2 vm_name
 ```

+### Options

+- `-image`: Path to the VM image (required)
+- `-memory`: Memory size in MB (default: 1024)
+- `-vcpus`: Number of virtual CPUs (default: 1)
+- `-network`: Network configuration for virt-install (default: "network=default")

 ### Example

 ```
-$ ./kvm-vm-register -image ../debvirt-image-kit/output/debian-12.7.0-amd64 -memory 2048 -vcpus 2 -disk-size 20 bookworm64
+$ ./kvm-vm-register -image ../debvirt-image-kit/output/debian-12.7.0-amd64 -memory 2048 -vcpus 2 bookworm64
 ```

 This command will:
 1. Copy the Debian image to `/var/lib/libvirt/images/bookworm64.qcow2`
-2. Expand the disk size to 20GB
-3. Set the VM's hostname to "bookworm64"
+2. Set the VM's hostname to "bookworm64"
-4. Generate an XML configuration for a VM named "bookworm64" with 2048MB of RAM and 2 vCPUs
+3. Generate an XML configuration for a VM named "bookworm64" with 2048MB of RAM and 2 vCPUs
-5. Register the VM without starting it
+4. Register the VM without starting it

 ## License